Slevy239/iPlaylist/README.md

 iPlaylist is a fully customizable web application where users can create their own playlists and contribute to the community playlist.

-Our application utilizes the deezer api to help find specific songs for the user.

 <h1>Layout:</h1>